 Comic Book Buyer's Guide senior editor Maggie Thompson noted in a 2010 interview that Ross "may simply be the field's favorite painter, period.
 That's despite the fact that there are many outstanding painters at work in today's comic books."

-In fact, after Ross was named "Best Painter" in the comics field for the seventh consecutive time, the
+In fact, after Ross was named "Best Painter" in the comics field for the seventh consecutive time, the category was retired.

 Shymalan said much of the look of the hero of "Unbreakable," David Dunn, was based on Ross' work.